percona/pmm-doc/docs/setting-up/client/mysql.md

 | `--disable-tablestats` {{pad.65}}| Disables tablestats collection when the default limit is reached.
 | `--disable-tablestats-limit=N`   | Sets the number of tables (`N`) for which tablestats collection is disabled.
 0 means no limit.
 A negative number means tablestats is completely disabled (for any number of tables).

 ## User statistics

 **Applicable versions**

+User activity, individual table and index access details are shown on the [MySQL User Details][DASH_MYSQLUSERDETAILS] dashboard when the `userstat` variable is set.

 | Server                    | Versions
 |--------------------------:|:-------------
 | Percona Server for MySQL  | 5.6, 5.7, 8.0
 | Percona XtraDB Cluster    | 5.6, 5.7, 8.0
 | MariaDB                   | 5.2.0+

-Enable user statistics to see user activity, individual table and index access details on the [MySQL User Details][DASH_MYSQLUSERDETAILS] dashboard.

 **Examples**